-Home > Programs > Medical and Dental Programs > Pharmacy Technology
+Home > Programs > Medical and Dental Programs > Pharmacy Technology Program

-SJVC’s Pharmacy Technology program prepares you to work under the direct supervision of a Registered Pharmacist as part of a team responsible for carrying out doctors’ pharmaceutical orders.
+SJVC’s Pharmacy Technology program prepares you to work under the direct supervision of a registered pharmacist as part of a team responsible for carrying out doctors’ pharmaceutical orders.

-Pharmacy Technicians assist in the various activities of compounding, distributing and dispensing of medications.
+Pharmacy technicians assist in the various activities of compounding, distributing and dispensing of medications.
 They are trained to measure, mix, count out, label, and record amounts and dosages of medications according to prescription orders.

 Students in our Pharmacy Technology program learn:

 Courses* taken by our Pharmacy Technology students include:

 Pharmacy Math and Computations This course covers mathematical calculations involving fractions, decimals, ratios, and percentages including both the metric and apothecary systems.
 This course will utilize these learned mathematical skills during pharmaceutical applications which are required to determine medication dosages and preparations.
 Also covered in this course will be the business practices in a retail pharmacy.
 A grade of “C” or better is required to earn credit for this course.

 Pharmacy Clinical Applications 1 This course emphasizes the theory of anatomy, physiology, pathophysiology, and related pharmacology of the nervous systems, including mental health, and nutrition.
 This course will demonstrate the procedures to interpret, fill and label a prescription.
 This course will also cover the procedures involves in processing refills.
 A g r a d e of “C” or better is required to earn credit for this course.

 *Course listings are subject to change.
 Reference the SJVC College Catalog for the most current program information.